How we solve human problems through code

 As a software company, one of the main areas of our work is to solve problems through code.
 Since our very beginnings, we have been using code to try to improve various business activities, and to solve some very human problems.

 Back in 2003, our Managing Director, David Lynes, set-up Unique IQ to try to address some of the pain points he could see with managing remote workforces.
-From guaranteeing the safety of lone workers, to making sure a cleaning job gets done, to giving patients a high standard of care, there are lots of challenges that are characteristic of mobile workforces, that software and coding can help to fix.
+From guaranteeing the safety of lone workers, to making sure a cleaning job gets done, to giving vulnerable people a high standard of care, there are lots of challenges that are characteristic of mobile working, that software and coding can help to fix.

 Solving problems through code

 Here of just a few of the ways we’ve used coding to solve some common business problems in an innovative way.